 Spike in deaths from rabies in Thailand this year at the beginning of the year prompted a massive response from Thai authorities which has seen soi dog roundups and over 10 million vaccinations.
 Death will be up in 2018 but it is hoped the threat is under control

 Soi dogs are a curious feature of life in Thailand.
 Much loved by some but feared by others, they have become a contentious issue with the growing threat of rabies in Thailand which has emerged.
 According to some estimates, around 5 % of all dogs in Thailand have rabies.
-The chances of getting bitten by a rabid dog in the country are quite slim to be a serious concern locals or foreign travelers flocking to the Kingdom in large numbers.
+The chances of getting bitten by a rabid dog in the country are quite slim to be a serious concern for locals or foreign travellers flocking to the Kingdom in large numbers.

-So far, the virus responsible for the diseases, which can be easily passed on to humans from infected animals and results in 100% mortality rate in most cases, has been detected in 40 provinces including popular tourist areas Bangkok and Chiang Rai.
+So far, the virus responsible for the diseases, which can be easily passed on to humans from infected animals and results in a 100% mortality rate in most cases, has been detected in 40 provinces including popular tourist areas Bangkok and Chiang Rai.
 This year’s number of rabies-related deaths is also much higher than those of previous years.

 Threat of rabies in Thailand has prompted an ongoing and nationwide emergency response